jkm-mc/reacharound/README.md

-# mc-spigot-template
+# reacharound

-This is a template for creating a Spigot plugin for Minecraft.
+World border that wraps around to the other side.

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/jkm-mc/mc-myplugin/releases).
+1. Download the latest release from the [releases page](https://github.com/jkm-mc/reacharound/releases).
 2. Place the downloaded JAR file in your server's `plugins` directory.

 ## Configuration